Skip to the content

 WG believe that Young People aged 13 and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
 Slightly younger children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.

-All information requests from, on behalf of, or concerning young people – whether made under subject access or simply as an incidental request – will therefore be considered on a case by case basis.
+All information requests from, on behalf of, or concerning young people – whether made under subject access or simply as an incidental request – will therefore be considered on a case-by-case basis.

 You also have the right to: